jeduden/vimconfig/README.md

     ./gradlew compile

-To link the vim,vimrc into the home dir:
+To link the vim,vimrc into the home dir ( doesn't force )

     ./gradlew link

-To both at once:
+To do both at once:

     ./gradlew install